weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-palm.md

 <!-- TODO - UNHIDE WHEN MODULE NAME CHANGE IS LIVE -->
 <!-- `text2vec-google` was added in version `v1.19.1` with its original name, `text2vec-palm`. -->

-Google Google AI Studio (previously called MakerSuite) support was added in version `1.22.4`.
+AI Studio (previously called MakerSuite) support was added in version `1.22.4`.
 :::

 Key notes: